 You may also potentially be able to trademark a font design if it's incorporated into a logo.
 For example, "Coca-Cola" is trademarked in a stylized font as is "BARBIE", which are both easily identifiable by their distinct font designs.
 These font designs will specifically be protected in the markets they're related to.

 To prevent Trademark Infringement, it is advisable to conduct a trademark search before filing a trademark application.
 This ensures that the font name or design mark you wish to protect is not already in use.
 Furthermore, a license can be obtained to use existing fonts, adding another layer of protection and clarity in the use of typefaces in designs.

-If you have created a font that you are interested in protecting, contact us today to discuss the protection options available to you.
+If you have created a font that you are interested in protecting, it is advisable to consult with a trademark attorney.
+Contact us today to discuss the protection options available to you.

 If you're interested in trademarking items like fonts, these additional articles may be helpful: